 - Your code creates a popup / new window

-- Your attack is not hosted on
+- Your attack is not on abstract

 - You have a space in the URL you paste (often the browser's URL bar will catch this space and delete it for you, our clicking script will not).
 Either delete the space or URL encode it (%20).

 - Some part of your URL is not URL encoded (see reasoning for (4))